Alberto Gobbi: Career

 Alberto Gobbi trained in arthroscopic techniques in the US in the early eighties and he was one of the first Italian surgeons to be elected Honorary Member of the American Academy of Orthopaedic Surgeons (AAOS) and the Arthroscopy Association of North America (AANA).
 He is currently the director and president of Orthopaedic Arthroscopic Surgery International Bioresearch Foundation NPO and he serves as a visiting professor with the Department of Orthopaedic Surgery, University of California San Diego, USA.
 A Fellow of International Cartilage Repair Society (ICRS) for the last 10 years, he has served as member of the General Board 2004–2008, chair of Educational Committee, program Chair of the World meeting in Miami 2009, program Chair of Beijing ICRS meeting in 2011–2013.
 He currently serves as the Immediate Past President of the International Cartilage Repair Society (ICRS).
 Nominated member of the Executive Committee of ISAKOS (International Society of Arthroscopy, Knee Surgery & Orthopaedic Sports Medicine).

-He is the founder and president of a non-profit organization called Orthopaedic Arthroscopic Surgery International Bioresearch Foundation Onlus in Milan, an organization which is recognized by the Minister of Health for its non for profit research in the medical field.
+He is the founder and president of a nonprofit organization called Orthopaedic Arthroscopic Surgery International Bioresearch Foundation Onlus in Milan, an organization which is recognized by the Minister of Health for its non for profit research in the medical field.